Friday, June 6, 2014

 D-Day landings, Wakefield, George Kellett & Peggy Taylor

-6 June is the 70th anniversary of the World War II Normandy landings, known as D-Day.
+6 June was the 70th anniversary of the Second World War Normandy landings, known as D-Day.

 The first LCA to be made at the factory was the 1144.
 This is an image of it being launched:

-George Kellett was a trusted and longstanding employee and is mentioned in a Wakefield Express newspaper article dating from April 1950, celebrating the firms Silver Jubilee:
+George Kellett was a trusted and longstanding employee of Drake & Warters and is mentioned in a Wakefield Express newspaper article dating from April 1950, celebrating the firm's Silver Jubilee:

 This is an image of Drake & Warters staff from around 1930 - we believe that George Kellett is on the middle row, eighth in from the left.